Best things to do in Iceland in April

 Maybe it’s because the winters are so harsh but, no matter the weather, every first Thursday after April 18th Iceland defiantly proclaims it to be Sumardagurinn fyrsti (First Day of Summer).
-This year, April also brings Easter chocolate eggs aplenty, the premiere of Game of Thrones, featuring Icelandic nature in all its majestic splendour, and festivals celebrating arts, culture, and music.
+This year, April also brings Easter chocolate eggs aplenty, the premiere of Game of Thrones, featuring Icelandic nature in all its majestic splendor, and festivals celebrating arts, culture, and music.

 WHAT TO DO?